La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 5.2 - Finding Water 💧

-In winter, it’s a bit more complicated, especially if temperatures are below zero 🥶.
-Most outdoor taps are closed to prevent the pipes from freezing.
-Here are some tips for finding drinking water when it’s cold:
+In winter, it's a bit more complicated, especially if temperatures are below zero 🥶.
+Most outdoor taps are closed to prevent pipes from freezing.
+Here are some tips to find potable water when it's cold:

 • At friends' places: Take the opportunity to have a shower 🚿 and recharge your batteries 🔋 at the same time!

-• Gas stations ⛽: Fill up with fuel and get water as a bonus!
+• Gas stations ⛽: Fill up fuel and get water as a bonus!

-• Commercial buildings 🏢: Don’t forget to ask for permission before using an outdoor tap.
+• Commercial buildings 🏢: Don't forget to ask permission before using an outdoor tap.

-Think ahead about your water consumption and plan your stops based on the temperatures of the towns on your route 🌍.
+Plan your water consumption and stops according to the temperatures of the cities on your route 🌍.

-A clothesline can be installed between the exhaust of the Webasto and the roof fan, creating an effective and practical drying rack 🙂.
+A clothesline can be installed between the outlet of the Webasto and the roof fan, creating an effective and practical dryer 🙂.
 It takes between 1 and 3 hours to dry ski clothes.

 Webasto